top of page

 PHIN, the Private Healthcare Information Network, is an independent, government-mandated organisation that publishes performance and fee information about private consultants and hospitals in the UK.
 PHIN's graphs below further illustrate Mr Lawrence's high patient satisfaction.

-PHIN patient feedback HEADER.png
+PHIN patient feedback HEADER

 Mr Lawrence is committed to restoring your mobility and freedom with the very best.
 He only uses high-quality precision-engineered marvels - proven joint implants such as Stryker and Exeter.
 These innovative technologies aren't just names; they represent a dedication to durability and precision while minimising patients' recovery time.
 Here's a small sample of implants that Mr Lawrence uses at his clinic: